 Can you use frozen pork butt?

 You can actually and the cook time isn’t a huge difference really, though a bit more if it is bone-in.
-We have instructions on this method in our Instant Pot frozen pork butt recipe post to refer to.
+If yours is still frozen solid you can follow the Instant Pot frozen pork shoulder recipe we have.

 Barbecue sauce being poured onto seasoned pork butt in an Instant Pot, ready for a flavorful slow-cooked meal.